appfeel/node-pushnotifications/README.md

     },
     priority: 'high', // gcm, apn.
 Supported values are 'high' or 'normal' (gcm).
 Will be translated to 10 and 5 for apn.
 Defaults to 'high'
     collapseKey: '', // gcm for android, used as collapseId in apn
-    contentAvailable: true, // gcm for android
+    contentAvailable: true, // gcm, apn. node-apn will translate true to 1 as required by apn.
     delayWhileIdle: true, // gcm for android
     restrictedPackageName: '', // gcm for android
     dryRun: false, // gcm for android